BerliozFramework/BerliozDocs/basic/installation.md

 ### PHP HTTP server

-If you want test application without Web Server to installed, you can use [built-in web server](http://php.net/manual/features.commandline.webserver.php).
+If you want test application without Web Server to install, you can use [built-in web server](http://php.net/manual/features.commandline.webserver.php).

 To start server: